getify/You-Dont-Know-JS/scope-closures/ch7.md

 // Nobody's here yet.
 ```

 The inner function `nobody()` doesn't close over any outer variables -- it only uses its own variable `msg`.
-But `studentID` is present in the enclosing scope.
-Since `studentID` is not referred to by `nobody()`, the JS engine doesn't need to keep `studentID` around after `lookupStudent(..)` has finished running; the GC wants to clean up that memory!
+Even though `studentID` is present in the enclosing scope, `studentID` is not referred to by `nobody()`.
+The JS engine doesn't need to keep `studentID` around after `lookupStudent(..)` has finished running, so GC wants to clean up that memory!

-Whether JS functions supported closure or not, this program would behave the same.
-Therefore, there's no closure here.
+Whether JS functions support closure or not, this program would behave the same.
+Therefore, no observed closure here.

-If there's no function invocation, there's no closure:
+If there's no function invocation, closure can't be observed:

 ```js
 function greetStudent(studentName) {